Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Simulations and Validation

-where $s$, $\widehat s$ are normalized random variables with zero mean and unit variance, and $\widehat s$ is an estimate of $s$.
-It can be seen that JIVE and COBE achieved higher SIRs than JBSS and PCA, although the performance of JBSS has been improved after incorporating the SOBI method compared with its original version.
-Moreover, although PCA has a close relation with COBE, it can be seen again from the table that the common features extracted by PCA are often contaminated by individual features.
-COBE and JIVE almost achieved the same separation accuracy, but COBE was much faster.
-Particularly, the performance of JIVE is quite sensitive to the estimate of the rank of joint/common and individual components.
-If the rank is given accurately, JIVE performs well.
-Otherwise the efficiency will be significantly reduced.
-For example, for this instance if the ranks of individual components were specified as 7 (denoted as JIVE$^*$ in TABLE \ref{tabICA}), which were actually 6, JIVE consumed more than 77 seconds to converge.
-In \cite{JIVE2011} a method to estimate the number of components was proposed, however, it is quite time consuming and the performance depends on skillful selection of its parameters (for this instance, JIVE costed more than two hours to estimate the rank).
-For the COBE method, first of all, the total time consumption depends on the number of common components and the size of the problem.
-This makes COBE much more efficient than JIVE.
-Moreover, the estimation of the number of common components is simpler and more intuitive.
-Generally, we can estimate the number of components by tracking the value of $f_i$, as illustrated in \figurename \ref{figf_i}.
-As there is often a big GAP between the values of $f_i$ corresponding to the common components and the others, we can use SORTE \cite{HeZ2010-2} to detect the number of components.
-Note also that the threshold $\epsilon$ bounds the \emph{correlations} between the common components (see proposition 1), or how \emph{identical} they are.
-This provides us another intuitive way to select the parameter.
+where $s$ and $\widehat{s}$ are normalized random variables with zero mean and unit variance, and $\widehat s$ is an estimate of $s$.
+Observe that JIVE and COBE achieved higher SIRs than JBSS and PCA, although the performance of JBSS improved after incorporating SOBI.
+Moreover, although PCA has a close relation with COBE, the common features extracted by PCA are often contaminated by individual features; also while COBE and JIVE achieved almost the same separation accuracy, COBE was much faster (The time for dimensionality reduction has been included for all algorithms).
+Moreover, after we reduced the power of common components such that $\mats{\bar{s}}^T\mats{\bar{s}}=100$, $n=1,2,3,4$, COBE obtained similar accuracy whereas JIVE failed, which conforms with the analysis in Section 2.4.
+Also, the performance of JIVE was sensitive to the correct estimate of the rank of joint/common and individual components.
+If the ranks of individual components were mis-specified, for instance as 7 (denoted as JIVE$^*$ in TABLE \ref{tabICA}), instead of the actual 6, JIVE took more than 77 seconds to converge.
+Since the estimation of the number of components in \cite{JIVE2013} is quite time consuming and the performance is sensitive to selection of its parameters (for this instance, JIVE took more than two hours to estimate the rank); this limits the practical applications of JIVE for large-scale problems.

+The distinguishing properties of COBE verified by this simulation example include: \begin{itemize} \item COBE is able to identify true common subspace even if the common components are relatively weak;

+\item Computational complexity of COBE depends only on the natural parameters: the size of the data and the number of common components $C$, making it much more efficient than JIVE;